General

 During the Battle of Ticinus, he saved his father’s life by “charging the encircling force alone with reckless daring.”
 He survived the disaster at the Battle of Cannae, where his would-be father-in-law, the consul Lucius Aemilius Paullus, was killed.

-READ ALSO: How do you tease a short girl?
+READ ALSO: What to do if you bought a counterfeit item?

 Did the Romans ever surrender?